This post may contain affiliate links. Please see my disclosure policy for more details.

 Over the last few years, I’ve driven and camped in a tent all the way from Perth to Brisbane via Adelaide, Melbourne, Tasmania and Sydney, as well as staying in either hostels, Airbnbs or house sits in the major cities.

 Since I mostly travelled with one other person, I kept track of all our costs on the road so we could split them fairly.
-So luckily for you, I’m able to share the average cost of backpacking Australia based on my actual road trip expenditure!
+So luckily for you, I’m able to share the exact cost of backpacking Australia based on my actual road trip expenditure!

 Obviously your budget is going to vary from mine depending on how long you travel for, what sort of food you eat, if you want to party a lot and how many tours you take.
 But this backpacking Australia budget should give you a good idea of what to expect.